BYU

 Requesting Group Filespace

 Create a group.
 Enter a name for the group and submit the form.
-Note that fslg_ is prepended to group names.
+Note that grp_ is prepended to group names.
 Initial propagation of group folders and permissions across all Office of Research Computing systems could take 15 minutes.
 You must log out of existing ssh sessions then log back in.
 Use the groups command after re-logging in to check if the group is ready to use.
 Repeat the process until it is available.

 Managing Group Members